 It can be easy to set up your tripod and stay put in one spot.
 Avoid this tendency and force yourself to move around.
 Look for different perspectives, experiment with focal length, and move your tripod up and down to see what best captures the landscape in front of you.
 Survey the scene and consider how you can frame your image to add depth.

-Leading lines, framing opportunities and foreground interest all add depth to landscape images.
+Leading lines, framing opportunities, reflections and foreground interest all add depth to landscape images.
 The goal is to create dimension in the frame and draw the viewer in.

 Invest in Filters